3 arrested in Italy funicular crash; clamp deactivated brake - WTMJ

 The revelations, obtained during an overnight police interrogation of the suspects, turned the horror of Sunday’s disaster into outrage, given the tragedy appeared to have been entirely preventable.

+“We arrested three people who it turns out were directly involved in a concrete fact: The emergency brake mechanism of the cabin that fell onto the Mottarone slope was manipulated,” Bossi told reporters in Verbania, adding that the severity of the disaster warranted their detention.

-Bossi said it still wasn’t clear why the lead cable broke or whether it was related to the brake problem.
-But she said that the intentional deactivation of the brake, done several times over recent weeks for a persistent problem, prevented the brake from doing its job when the cable snapped.
+Bossi said it still wasn’t clear why the lead cable snapped or whether it was related to the brake problem.
+But she said that the intentional deactivation of the brake, done several times over recent weeks for a persistent problem, prevented the brake from doing its job.

 After the lead cable broke Sunday, the cabin reeled back down the line until it hit the pylon and pulled off entirely.
 It crashed to the ground and rolled over down the mountainside until it came to rest against some trees.
 Fourteen people were killed; the lone survivor, a 5-year-old boy, remains hospitalized.